Chen Li (emperor): Descendants

 Some of Chen Li's descendants after the Chen Han and Ming have the surname Cheng (程).

 Yangsan Jin clan

 According to Korean and Chinese historical sources, in 1372, he migrated to Goryeo and had offspring, starting the Yangsan Jin clan.
 One of his known sons was Chen Mingshan (陈明善).

 On 19 May 1372, Chen Li and Ming Sheng (明升) arrived in Korea with a group of 27 people, who were received by the King of Korea.
 At that time, Chen Li was 22 years old.

 After Chen Li arrived in Korea, he was called Chen Wang (陈王) or King Chen.
 On 6 June, King Gongmin (恭愍王) gave Chen Li nine bamboo cloths (苎布).
 Chen was also given some land, a wife, housemaid, and food.
 During this time he had children, including Chen Mingshan.
-Chen Li passed away due to illness but is survived by his descendants in Korea and the Yangsan Jin Clan.
+Chen Li died due to illness but is survived by his descendants in Korea and the Yangsan Jin Clan.